mitranim/atril/notes.md

 When interpolating attributes, must sanitise `href`, wiping any `"javascript:"` links.
 Consider if `src` must also be sanitised.
 Consider if the user can unwittingly let dangerous HTML into the view, and in which scenarios.

+Instead of always databinding the element's property, only bind it if there's no `@bindable` property available.